 The Dean of Faculty’s Office is responsible for all matters relating to the Academy’s faculty, including the recruitment, retention, and development of faculty.

-Deerfield Academy is proud to announce our newest faculty joining us for the 2022-2023 school year.
-From a children’s book author, to an urban explorer, and an award-winning mathematician—these individuals will inspire students in their myriad studies.
+Deerfield Academy is proud to announce our newest faculty joining us for the 2023-2024 school year.

 Trevon is excited to join the Deerfield community, Born and raised in St. Augustine, FL, Trevon was a high-caliber athlete receiving six Division-1 football scholarships.
 Committing to the University of New Hampshire (UNH), Trevon completed his bachelor’s degree in human development and Family Studies and a master’s degree in adolescent development.
 Since then, Trevon has become an author and professional motivational speaker, traveling to different universities to speak on leadership and character development with the intention of realigning, guiding, and molding the minds of the youth and young adults.
 Trevon will join Deerfield from UNH, where he was a residential hall director in the Residential Life Department for almost four years.
 Trevon hopes to make a huge impact on the development of the students here at Deerfield.
 To enjoy life, Trevon enjoys paddle boarding, going to the movies, and working out.